ExtremeElectronics/RC2040/SD Card Contents/README.md

-### SD card creation
+## SD card creation

 Format your SD with a FAT32 file system

-Copy the .bin and (unzipped) .cf files from this directory onto the CD Card.
+Copy the .ini, .bin, .id and (unzipped) .img files from this directory onto the CD Card.

 Thats it...